meatnordrink/uplift-blog/_posts/2020-10-01-how-to-know-if-youre-depressed.md

 ## How do depression symptoms affect people?
 The symptoms of depression aren’t just uncomfortable, they affect your life.
 They may get in the way of relationships, work, and meeting goals.

-The interference of depression varies person to person.
+Depression's impacts vary person to person.
 Sometimes, depression just lowers someone’s overall enjoyment of life.

 In other cases, symptoms of depression are very intense and even daily activities are very difficult to complete.